 Tiered planters are exceptional for planting herb gardens (this idea can also be applied to step tiers) Utilizing multiple levels offers the illusion of extra space.

-The chalky white planters together with the violet flowers create a calm and soothing atmosphere.
+I believe that the chalky white planters, together with the violet flowers create a calm and soothing atmosphere.
 Combine this look with other decorative elements, such as lanterns, candles or old bird cages, and you’ll soon create a piece of heaven right on your spring porch.

 Spring Flowers To Inspire

-With beautiful blooming blossoms, this front porch looks fresh and all set for spring!
-While a small porch can often limit your options, it doesn’t have to feel small.
-Your front porch will always have the advantage of feeling cozy.
+With beautiful blooming blossoms, this spring front porch looks fresh and all set for spring!
+While a small front porch can often limit your options, it doesn’t have to feel small.
+Your spring front porch will always have the advantage of feeling cozy.

-Smart planning and a little ingenuity go a long way in creating an efficient outdoor space.
+Smart planning and a little ingenuity go a long way in creating an efficient outdoor space, in my opinion.
 This design also offers another great example of how helpful and effective tiered planters can be.